Beautiful Idaho Waterfalls: Mesa & Shoshone Falls

 Southeast Idaho’s Mesa Falls is the more scenic of the 2 in my opinion.
 The Mesa Falls Scenic Byway begins in Ashton at the Junction of US 20 and Idaho 47.
 You will pass through various terrain along the way including beautiful forested lands, rivers, and canyons, until you eventually reach the Lower and Upper Falls.

-Don’t be surprised to see wildlife along these beautiful, desolate country roads!
+Don’t be surprised to see wildlife roaming along the beautiful, desolate country road!
 Cows were blocking the road on several occasions…

 Beautiful forested views along the way…

 Make sure to stop at the Grand Teton scenic overlook along the way for a nice little view of these spectacular mountains.
 A side trip to the beautiful Grand Tetons National Park is another option if you have extra time.

 The Upper Falls come in at 110 feet while the Lower Falls reach 85 feet.
 Both the upper and lower falls are incredible waterfalls.
 Upper Falls is an amazing spot for photography; you will find a convenient walking path and viewing overlooks for taking pictures.
 The pristine natural forested setting is what gives Mesa Falls the edge over Shoshone.

 A few pictures of the Lower Falls area from a scenic overlook…